ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 ## Resizing instances between Gen 2 and Gen 3 profiles
 {: #resizing-instance-generations}

-New profiles are available in the Dallas region to beta users with special approval to provision virtual server instances on 4th Gen Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C chip (previously codenamed Sapphire Rapids).
+New profiles are available in the Dallas region to beta users with special approval to provision virtual server instances on 4th Gen Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously codenamed Sapphire Rapids).
 For more information about the capabilities of the new profiles, see [Next generation instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui#next-gen-profiles).
 {: beta}

 You can resize a 2nd generation profile to a 3rd generation profile.
 A 3rd generation profile can be resized to a 2nd generation profile.
 Before resizing between profile generations, review the following information.